 Cerebrospinal fluid test.
 If you've had a subarachnoid hemorrhage, there will most likely be red blood cells in the fluid surrounding your brain and spine (cerebrospinal fluid).
 If you have symptoms of a ruptured aneurysm but a CT scan doesn't shown evidence of bleeding, a test of your cerebrospinal fluid can help make a diagnosis.

 The procedure to draw cerebrospinal fluid from your back with a needle is called a lumbar puncture.

 Magnetic resonance imaging (MRI).
 This imaging technique uses a magnetic field and radio waves to create detailed images of the brain, either 2D images or 3D images.
 The images can show if there's bleeding in the brain.

 A type of MRI that assesses the arteries in detail — called MR angiography.
 This type of MRI can detect the size, shape and location of an unruptured aneurysm.

 Cerebral angiogram.
 During this procedure, a thin, flexible tube called a catheter is used.
 The catheter is inserted into a large artery, usually in the groin or the wrist.
 The catheter threads past your heart to the arteries in your brain.
 A special dye injected into the catheter travels to arteries throughout your brain.

 Screening for brain aneurysms

 The use of imaging tests to screen for unruptured brain aneurysms is generally not recommended unless you're at high risk.
 Talk to your health care provider about the potential benefit of a screening test if you have:

-A family history of brain aneurysms, particularly if you have two first-degree relatives — your parents or siblings — with brain aneurysms
+- A family history of brain aneurysms.
+Particularly if two first-degree relatives — your parents or siblings — have had brain aneurysms.

-A congenital disorder that increases your risk of a brain aneurysm — such as polycystic kidney disease, coarctation of the aorta or Ehlers-Danlos syndrome, among others.
+- A congenital disorder that increases your risk of developing a brain aneurysm — such as polycystic kidney disease, coarctation of the aorta or Ehlers-Danlos syndrome, among others.